-In contrast to that, abrasive cutting has become the state-of-the-art cutting technology.
+In contrast to the conventional techniques, abrasive cutting has become the state-of-theart cutting technology.
 It meets the requirements of the market and the needs of the steel industry to the largest extent.
 In particular, abrasive cutting features the following substantial advantages:

-• Excellent quality of the cut surface can be reliably achieved (thanks to the consistent self-sharpening of the cutting wheel): the cuts are straight, precise, clean, without hardening of the cut surface.
-Thus, subsequent machining processes to adjust the material ends (e. g. deburring, edge trimming, etc.) can be eliminated.
+• Excellent quality of the cut surface can be reliably achieved (thanks to the consistent self-sharpening of the cutting wheel): the bar ends cut are straight, precise, clean, without hardening of the cut surface.
+Thus, subsequent machining processes to adjust the material ends (eg. deburring, edge trimming, etc.) can be eliminated.